 Revenue Recognition.
-The Company utilizes signed sales agreements that provide for transfer of title to the customer upon delivery.
-The Company must estimate the amount of sales that have been transferred to third-party carriers but not delivered to customers.
+The Company utilizes signed sales agreements that provide for transfer of title to the customer at the time of shipment or upon delivery based on the contractual terms.
+The Company must estimate the amount of sales that have been transferred to third-party carriers but not delivered to customers as the carriers are not able to report real-time what has been delivered and thus there is a delay in reporting to the Company.
 The estimate is calculated using a lag factor determined by analyzing the actual difference between shipment date and delivery date of orders over the past 12 months.
 Revenue is only recognized on those shipments which the Company believes have been delivered to the customer.